arnabganguly/llap-hdinsight/Clusterdeployment.md

  Now the Managed Service Identity with the right role is assigned to the Storage Account and this storage account will be assigned to the HDInsight cluster in the next section.

-## Provision HDInsight Linux Hadoop cluster with Azure Management Portal
+## Provision HDInsight LLAP cluster with Azure Management Portal

 To provision HDInsight Hadoop cluster with Azure Management Portal, perform the below steps.
 For this lab we will use the *Quick Create* option.